NetaZuckerman/SewerNew/README.md

 1. `sewer_new.py query_freqMut -i /data/sewer/NGS134_30122021/ -o /data/sewer/NGS134_30122021/result/ -b /data/COVID19/mutationsTable.xlsx -f 0.2 -m 15`
 This command creates 'result' directory (if not exist) with Variants_Mutations_In_Samples_20220111.csv file for all samples in NGS134.
 All the mutations in the output file will occur in frequency of at least 0.2 and in depth of at least 15.
 Important to make sure that NGS134_pileup.csv file exist in /data/sewer/NGS134_30122021/ .
 2. `sewer_new.py query_freqMut -i /data/sewer/ -o /data/sewer/result_NGS130-132/ -b /data/COVID19/mutationsTable.xlsx -n 130,131,132 -v A.2.5.1,B.1.617.2`
 This command creates 'result_NGS130-132' directory with Variants_Mutations_In_Samples_20220111.csv table for all samples in NGS130, NGS131, NGS132.
-All the mutations in the output file will occur in frequency of at least 0.3(=default) and in depth of at least 10(=default).
-Just A.2.5.1 and B.1.617.2 will be indicted.
+All the mutations in the output file will occur in frequency of at least 0.03(=default) and in depth of at least 10(=default).
+Just A.2.5.1 and B.1.617.2 will be indicted in separated columns.
 Important to make sure that NGS130_pileup.csv, NGS131_pileup.csv, NGS132_pileup.csv files exist in /data/sewer/ .

 ## Additional outputs
 1. log file - creates command__'date'.log file in output directory that contains the command arguments and the NGS runs.